Updated June 21, 2023

-Let’s see a scenario to better explain this behavior.
+Let’s see a scenario to explain this behavior better.

-You behave in a different way if the place or surrounding gets change.
-A person will behave like a customer if he is in a market, the same person will behave like a student if he is in a school and as a son/daughter if put in a house.
-Here we can see that the same person showing different behavior every time the surroundings are changed.
-This means polymorphism is flexible and helps developers in a number of ways.
+If the place or surroundings change, your behavior will be different.
+A person will behave like a customer if he is in a market; the same person will act like a student if he is in a school and as a son/daughter if put in a house.
+Here we can see that the same person shows different behavior every time the surroundings are changed.
+This means polymorphism is flexible and helps developers in several ways.

 - It’s simplicity

 9. Problems solving

 Decomposing a complex problem into smaller chunks or discrete components is a good practice.
 OOP is specialized in this behavior, as it breaks down your software code into bite-sized – one object at a time.
-The broken components can be reused in solutions to different other problems (both less and more complex), or either they can be replaced by the future modules that relate to the same interface with implementations details.
+We can reuse the broken components to solve different problems (both less and more complex) or replace them with future modules that relate to the same interface with implementation details.

-A general relatable real-time scenario – at a high level, a car can be decomposed into wheels, engine, and chassis soon.
-Each of those components can be further broken down into even smaller atomic components like screws and bolts.
-The engine’s design doesn’t need to know anything about the tires’ size to deliver a certain amount of power (as output) has little to do with each other.
+A general relatable real-time scenario – at a high level, a car can be decomposed into wheels, an engine, and a chassis soon.
+Each component can further break down into smaller atomic components such as screws and bolts.
+The engine’s design doesn’t need to know anything about the tires’ size to deliver a certain amount of power (as output) and has little to do with each other.

 This has been a guide to the Advantages of OOP.
-Here we discuss what OOP and the Advantages of OOP is.
-You may also look at the following articles to learn more:
+Here we discuss what OOP is and the top advantages of OOP.
+You may also look at the following articles to learn more –